Your sweet, angelic child has suddenly said mean things to you. Here’s how to respond when your child says hurtful

 8. Praise when you see your child handle frustration well

 And don’t just praise for “perfect” behavior, but for the actions you value.
-It was wrong for her to push her brother, but praise her for having admitted it.
+It was wrong for him to push his brother, but praise him for having admitted and apologized for it.

 9. Reflect on your own actions